Omar Balafrej: Political career

 After returning from his engineering studies in France, Balafrej joined the Socialist Union of Popular Forces in 1997, and was active in its sections for young people.
 However, he was disappointed by this party and left it in 2010, mentioning that "this party did not want to transform the Moroccan society anymore".

 In 2009, Balafrej co-founded the movement "Clarity, Ambition, Courage" (CAC), aiming to unify the Moroccan left.
 Balafrej and his movement was active in different events, mainly during the 2011–2012 Moroccan protests as well as during demonstrations against Al-Boraq, the high-speed rail service commissioned by the state without a prior discussion with people or their representatives.
 The CAC movement was part of a loose coalition of about 50 groups known as "Stop TGV!".
 Their efforts included petitions, demonstrations and public debates.

-In 2015, Balafrej and the CAC joined the Federation of Democratic Left, which was a coalition created the same year to gather the leftist political parties: Unified Socialist Party, Socialist Democratic Vanguard Party and National Ittihadi Congress.
+In 2015, Balafrej and the CAC joined the Federation of the Democratic Left, which was a coalition created the same year to gather the leftist political parties: Unified Socialist Party, Socialist Democratic Vanguard Party and National Ittihadi Congress.
 Under this affiliation, Balafrej was elected to the parliament as one of the 4 representatives of the city of Rabat.